baezortega/mutree/README.md

  6. __Recurrent mutation identification__

-    Finally, the input gene table is used to map each mutation to the gene (CDS) where it occurs, and any group of non-synonymous mutations affecting the same gene are marked as recurrent.
+    Finally, the input gene table is used to map each mutation to the gene (CDS) where it occurs, and any group of nonsynonymous mutations affecting the same gene are marked as recurrent.
 A new tree is produced showing only the identified recurrent mutations in its branches.

 Each one of the pipeline steps will generate an intermediate folder within the specified output directory, and a log file within the 'logs' folder (also inside the output directory).
 The 'logs' folder also contains the global pipeline log, as well as the checkpoint file, which is used to record the current stage of the pipeline and can be modified in order to restart the execution in any given step: when re-running muttree with the same output folder as before, execution which be resumed in the step that follows the last step recorded in the checkpoint file.